Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

   - a.
 True
   - **b.
 False**

+Mutually exclusive means that they cannot occur at the same time.
+Independent means that they do not affect each other.
+While, to me, it may seem true at first, if they cannot occur at the same time, then that means that they are affecting each other in some way.

 ---

 ### **5. The symbols $\bar{X}$ and $\hat{p}$ are unknown characteristics from a population.**